Yejashi/obsidianNotes/Research/LLVM/LLVM-Intermediate Representation (IR).md

 #### Instructions in LLVM IR
 LLVM IR instructions are similar to assembly language but operate on a higher abstraction level.

 Key points:
+- Strongly typed: Every variable has a type.
+- SSA (Static Single Assignment) form: Each variable is assigned exactly once.
+- Rich instruction set: Covers arithmetic, memory operations, control flow, and more.